Wedding Welcome Speech: Tips for Expressing Gratitude and Joy

 “Hi, I’m (name) and it’s time for me to do this speech I scribbled down about an hour before the ceremony started.”

-“My name is (name) and it’s an honour to be here today as (groom)’s best man.”
+“My name is (name) and it’s an honor to be here today as (groom)’s best man.”

 “Welcome to _____ & _____ wedding reception!
 I am (name).
 Please take your seats so we can officially welcome our guests of honor.”